Services & Fees

 Steve Skinner, DVM, Diplomate ACVIM–Neurology will consult on emergency neurologic cases when surgery may be a possibility.
 Dr. Skinner will perform only necessary emergency surgeries on nights and weekends at DoveLewis.
 For patients who require non–emergency neurosurgery, we will consult with the referring veterinarian on these cases to determine the best course of action.

 DoveLewis operates a fully equipped, state–of–the–art Intensive Care Unit staffed by highly trained critical care veterinarians and board–certified critical care specialists which includes Lee Herold, DVM, DACVECC, Erika Loftin, DVM, DACVECCand Ladan Mohammad–Zadeh, DVM, DACVECC.
 DACVECC stands for Diplomate, American College of Veterinary Emergency and Critical Care.
 It means a DVM has decided to continue his or her education and training in the specialty area of emergency and critical care and has completed stringent requirements and examination to become board–certified.
-The DoveLewis critical care team also includes five technicians board–certified in emergency and critical care.
+The DoveLewis critical care team also includes six technicians board–certified in emergency and critical care.
 More are in the testing process.
 There are just 200 board–certified emergency and critical care technicians in the world.

 Our Critical Care practice includes: